rogdooley/OSEP-Code-And-Notes/Notes/Modules/08 Application Whitelisting.md

 **Bypass Example**:
 - A malicious script or EXE that performs the same actions as an MSI but isn’t covered by the same rules.

-### **Defense Against These Bypass Techniques**

-1. **Strict Application Control**:
-   - Ensure that rules are not overly broad and cover all potential file types and execution paths.

-2. **Code Signing Enforcement**:
-   - Require that all executables, including MSI files, must be signed by a trusted CA, and maintain a strict allowlist of publishers.

-3. **Path and File Type Restrictions**:
-   - Limit the execution of installers to specific, tightly controlled paths, and avoid allowing wildcard paths.

-4. **Regular Auditing**:
-   - Periodically review and audit the rules in place to ensure they cover new threats and reflect the current environment.

-5. **Application Whitelisting**:
-   - Implement stricter application whitelisting policies using AppLocker or other tools to control what software can run.

-6. **Logging and Monitoring**:
-   - Ensure that all execution attempts are logged and that unusual activity is flagged for further investigation.

-### **Conclusion**

-By understanding the default Windows Installer rules and the potential gaps in their enforcement, you can identify ways to bypass these protections during a penetration test.
-However, this knowledge should also be used to help secure systems by tightening policies and implementing more stringent controls.
-Regular audits and updates to security policies are essential to maintaining robust defenses against such attacks.

 ### **Step-by-Step Guide to Modify an Existing MSI File**